The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 frequency entry is not permitted in reduced functionality mode.

-those indicated above.
+indicated above.
 The label on the rear of your sniffer will indicate the frequency

 range your sniffer covers.
-Some special “narrowband” versions also allow 1kHz

-resolution.
-In this case the fourth digit entered can be any number from “0” to “9”
+entered can be any number from “0” to “9” instead of only “0” or “5”.

 The MK4 sniffer has a number of configurable features.
 Some of these have already been described in the previous sections.
 The rest are explained here.